 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lies approx. 22m east of the A68 within the scheme extents.
+Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lie approx. 18m north of the A720 within the scheme extents.

-However, the works are not located within a CNMA or CQA, and works will also be completed over seven nights, with the aim being to complete the noisiest works by 23:00.
+However, the works are not located within a CNMA or CQA, and while they will be completed over four nights, the aim will be to complete the noisiest works by 23:00.
 In addition, the proximity of road space suggests that residents have a degree of tolerance to noise and disturbance.